 Since 2015, with the new logs, everything must remain above board or drivers face heavy penalties from law enforcement.

-• As a result, many drivers left the industry rather than change
+• Many drivers left the industry rather than change.

 Now, with a strong economy, more shipping, and fewer drivers, logistics managers are being forced to be flexible and change how they operate their supply chains.

 Logistics managers need to be proactive to resolve ELD conflicts by establishing macro flexibility protocols that prepare them for the changes.
 Protocols like improved communications can fix many supply chain management weaknesses ELDs caused.
 This communication includes:

 • Product planning – Products need to be ready sooner to compensate for the extended transit time.

 • Shipment planning – Plan shipments in advance to give shippers time to prepare the freight.